Suominen Green Lab started to implement the first tests in Nakkila, Finland

 Compost testing conditions are set as ~+58°C and ~+20° C which represent industrial composting and home composting methods, respectively.

 Tests have been made during the spring and they have shown impressive results in both industrial and home composting environments.
-For example, Suominen’s 100% viscose product disintegrates fully in home and industrial compost conditions in less than three weeks.
+For example, Suominen’s 100% viscose product disintegrates fully in home and industrial compost conditions in a few weeks.

-“This opportunity will support our sustainability journey and we can provide truly compostable products for our clients and make stronger statements about our products.
-This also gives us the opportunity to learn more about both raw materials and products and develop them further,” says Niina Salonoja, Manager, R&D.
+“This opportunity supports our sustainability journey and we can provide truly compostable products for our customers and make stronger statements about our products.
+This also gives the opportunity to learn more about both raw materials and products and develop them further,” says Niina Salonoja, Manager, R&D.